Top 5 Questions You Need to Ask Your Accountant

 According to the Professional Association of Small Business Accountants (PASBA), a professional accountant who streamlines a business is a priceless asset.
 This person helps keep my business in line financially, which frees up time for me to concentrate on running the company.

-If you’re like me, meeting with an accountant can seem a bit intimidating.
 In today’s article, I’d like to share some questions for you to ask – that way you can go in a lot more prepared than I was during my first consultation.
-When you go in prepared, you’re not only saving time and money, but you’re laying a foundation for a highly valuable business relationship.
+When you’re prepared, you’re not only saving time and money, but you’re laying a foundation for a highly valuable business relationship.

 One of the biggest challenges with finances is gathering useful data from all the numbers.
 Enough money to keep the lights on means you’re on a good track, right?